Pangaea: Origin of the concept

-Wegener originally proposed that the breakup of Pangaea was caused by centripetal forces from Earth's rotation acting on the high continents.
+Wegener originally proposed that the breakup of Pangaea was caused by centrifugal forces from Earth's rotation acting on the high continents.
 However, this mechanism was easily shown to be physically implausible, which delayed acceptance of the Pangaea hypothesis.
 Arthur Holmes proposed the more plausible mechanism of mantle convection, which, together with evidence provided by the mapping of the ocean floor following the Second World War, led to the development and acceptance of the theory of plate tectonics.
 This theory provides the widely accepted explanation for the existence and breakup of Pangaea.